bonomani/devmon/docs/TEMPLATES.md

 - If the **same target OID is used in multiple tests** within a template, **the line with the target OID MUST be duplicated** in those tests to avoid inconsistent results.
 - The **numeric OID** cannot be replaced with its equivalent **textual OID alias**, as defined in MIBs, because Devmon does not load MIBs.
+- Prefer using the terms `repeater` and `non-repeater` over `branch` and `leaf` as they are self-explanatory.

 ### OIDs or Object Identifiers
 - In SNMP, OIDs are categorized into `table` and `scalar` OIDs.
 - In Devmon, OIDs are classified as either `branch` and `leaf` OIDs.

 The relationship between them is as follows:
-- A `branch` OID corresponds to an SNMP `table` OID
+- A `repeater` OID corresponds to an SNMP `table` OID
-- A `leaf` OID can represent either:
+- A `non-repeater` OID can represent either:
   - A SNMP `scalar` OID (does end with .0)
   - An `element` of a SNMP `table` OID (which does not end with .0)

-Let's execute and analyze an SNMP request to a `branch` numeric OID:
+Let's execute and analyze an SNMP request to numeric OID of type `repeater`:
 ```
 snmpwalk -v2c -c public MYDEVICE .1.3.4.6.9
 ```